RoboSats/robosats/docs/how-to-use.md

 <img src="images/how-to-use/contract-box-1.png"  width="370" />
 </div>

 Scan or copy the invoice into your lightning wallet.
-It might show as a payment that is on transit, freeze or even seemenly break your wallet.
+It might show as a payment that is on transit, freeze or even seemingly break your wallet.
 You should always check on the RoboSats website whether the bond has been locked (your wallet will probably not tell you!
 Check [wallet compatibility list](https://github.com/Reckless-Satoshi/robosats/issues/44))

 <div align="center">
 <img src="images/how-to-use/contract-box-2.png"  width="370" />